Saturday, January 10, 2015

 Only those familiar with the modern Temple will recognize these acts that surely must seem strange to the rest of the world looking on.

 I hope the point can be seen that one can claim the Temple came from any number of people besides the Masons.
 The Bible itself tells many of these things apparently unknown to the rest of Christianity.
 Some that have indisputable similarities besides the Masons and Catholics are the ancient Essenes, the early Druids, the Odd Fellows, Egyptians, and Native Americans.
 Even ruins in Central America and Mexico show that “Masonic” secrets were known to them.
-There have been verifiable "Masonic" symbols found, among other places, at the base of ancient Egyptian obelisks, which would predate even the Masons.
-With this we can ask, did the Masons actually steal these things from the Egyptians?
-This is yet another mystery to the world, but what the world does not realize is that these symbols do not predate Temple ordinance symbolism.
-Modern Masons discovered these symbols and had one of these obelisks relocated to Central Park in New York City.
+There have been verifiable "Masonic" symbols found, among other places, among the ancient writings of the Egyptians, which would easily predate the Masons.
+Modern Masons discovered these symbols among the Egyptians and had an obelisk which had these symbols on them relocated to Central Park in New York City.

 In the first decades of this country the Masons were still known for their will to do good, for brotherhood, vows to be honest, and help others in the community and the world.
 Many great and honorable men were Masons, including George Washington, Benjamin Franklin, and many of the signers of the Declaration of Independence.
 Much of the Masonic ceremony today is very different from even Joseph Smith's time.
 By the late 1800’s their reputation was marred by members that were caught killing to keep their ceremonies secret.
 A secret society itself became suspect of evil doing.
 They have made a bit of a comeback in recent years, but I don’t think they are quite what they were in Joseph’s time.